sdb-general/mandelbrotAttempt/README.md

 # mandelbrotAttempt

-Here is a short test project to generate a plot of the Mandelbrot set.
+Here is a short test project to generate a plot of the Mandelbrot set, just to familiarise myself with SDL.

 This branch is a little messy, but will utilise all the available threads.